Tarmean/tarmean.github.io/mutable_lenses.md

  The outer lens sees the return type `Compose m (Const (f ())) s`, where the `Const` means the outer lens will never see an updated value.
 During updates we use `f ~ Identity`.
 After inlining `Compose m (Const (Identity ())) s` is equivalent to `m ()`, skipping the update on the outer part.
 During reading we get `f ~ Const a`, so we get `Compose m (Const (Const a ())) s`.
 After inlining this is `m a`, flattening the nested `Const`.

 The composition operator is easy to write.
-If you let GHC complete the type signature:
+If you let GHC complete the type signature, that is.

 ```haskell